K-Kumar-01/gsoc-2021-accord-project/README.md

 The project was started as an improvement to the already existing transformer and a total of 29 [PR](https://github.com/accordproject/markdown-transform/pulls?q=is%3Apr+author%3AK-Kumar-01+is%3Aclosed) were made including various commit messages and 4 issues which were made.

+## Future Goals
+The future seems bright for the transformer.
+There are still few nodes left that require transformation.
+Some of them are:
+- List
+- Blockquote
+- Image

+In addition, the transformer needs to be integrated properly with the [add-in](https://github.com/accordproject/cicero-word-add-in) so that the working can be made more smooth and easier for users.

+## Experience
+GSoC was a fun journey for me.
+I got to learn many things this summer by working on the project.
+From a person, who didn't know much about MS Word (didn't use it much) to understanding the syntax on which word documents are built upon was enthralling.
+I would like to thank my mentors [Aman](https://github.com/algomaster99) and [Dan](https://github.com/dselman) for helping me out whenever I got stuck with or was not clear of the approach for solving a particular problem.
+I would also like to thank the Accord Project Community for providing me the opportunity to work with them and helping me understand the ecosystem and its workings.

+I am hoping to contribute to Accord Project in the future by improving the services they offer either by coding or by providing ideas for the same.
+I will also help others who are looking to contribute to Accord Project by explaining things and the ecosystem passing the torch to the successors.
+Ultimately, **GSoC is just the beginning**.